Mattress Size Variance

 Custom-Size Mattress Variance

-Every Custom Mattress Makers mattress features an individually wrapped, tempered-steel coil system.
-This design provides more durability and longer lasting comfort than any other construction on the market.
-When ordering custom/odd-sized mattresses, it's important to keep in mind that there is always a slight variance that may occur.
-This is true across the industry, regardless of the components used.
+When ordering a custom sized mattress, or any size mattress for that matter, it's important to keep in mind that there is always a slight variance that may occur.
+This is true across the industry, regardless of the manufacturer or what components are used.

 What is a "Custom-Size Mattress Variance"?

 When looking at the exact sizing of a finished mattress, several factors come into play:

 - barometric pressure

 - packaging process

 Whether it's a mattress with coils or all foam, these are factors that come into play which we have no control over.
 There is always the potential for the the finished dimensions on the table at the factory to change slightly after it's been packaged, shipped and placed onto a bed frame.

 Looking at the material/component aspect, 7 out of our 8 mattress models have individually-wrapped (steel) coil systems.
 Each coil in these mattresses has a predetermined diameter which is set in stone.
 When we lay the coils out to be built, there's a chance that the width or length will fall directly in the middle of a coil.
 This forces us to either remove the coil and have the measurement be slightly undersized, or leave it in and measure slightly oversized.
 Therefore, we confidently build the mattress to within a 1 inch variance of requested dimensions.
 It is completely normal for your mattress to finish slightly smaller or larger than ordered.